scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 * A fast clock at origination or a slow clock at reception will yield a lengthened expiration time for hops, and possibly an origination time in the future.
 * A slow clock at origination or a fast clock at reception will yield a shortened expiration time for hops, and possibly an expiration time in the past.

 This bias comes in addition to a structural delay: PCBs are propagated at a configurable interval (typically, one minute).
-As a result of this and the way they are iteratively constructed, PCBs with N hops may be validated up to N intervals (so typically N minutes) after origination.
+As a result of this and the way they are iteratively constructed, PCBs with N hops may be validated up to N intervals (so maximally N minutes) after origination.
 This creates a constraint on the expiration of hops.
 Hops of the minimal expiration time (337.5 seconds - see [](#hopfield)) would render useless any PCB describing a path longer than 5 hops.
-For this reason, it is unadvisable to create hops with a short expiration time.
-The norm is 6 hours.
+For this reason, it is unadvisable to create hops with a short expiration time, that should be around 6 hours.

 The control service and its clients authenticate each-other according to their respective AS's certificate.
 Path segments are authenticated based on the certificates of the ASes that they refer to.
 The expiration of a SCION AS certificate typically ranges from 3h to 5 years.
 In comparison to these time scales, clock offsets in the order of minutes are immaterial.

 Each administrator of a SCION control service is responsible for maintaining sufficient clock accuracy.
 No particular method is assumed by this specification.